Megalia: Background

 In 2023, South Korea ranked 30th out of 177 countries on the Women, Peace and Security Index, which is based on 13 indicators of inclusion, justice, and security.
-In 2023, South Korea has ranked 20th out of 193 countries on Human Developement Index(HDI).
+In 2023, South Korea has ranked 20th out of 193 countries on the Human Development Index (HDI).
 In 2025, it ranked 12th out of 172 countries on Gender Inequality Index(GII), making the country the 2nd least gender unequal state in Asia.
 On the other hand, South Korea ranked low on Global Gender Gap Report, placing 99th out of 146 in 2022, leading to criticism of having deep gender inequalities.

 It is also a highly digitized society where Internet forums have been popular since the late 1990s.
 Two of the most popular forums are DC Inside and ILBE.
 DC Inside is a mainstream forum "comparable to Reddit in size and scope", and has a predominantly male user base.
 ILBE is a DC Inside splinter forum dominated by right-wing users.
 In the 2000s and early 2010s, moderate gains for Korean women's rights caused an anti-feminist backlash on these forums.
 Users coined a number of misogynist neologisms such as "rr", "rr", and "rr", among others.
 These three terms are negative stereotypes of Korean women at a different stages of life.
 A "doenjang-nyeo" is a college-aged woman who eats cheap meals such as rr in order to save money for conspicuous luxuries like Starbucks.
 (Note: At the time the term was coined, Starbucks was a symbol of sophistication and westernization.)
 A "gimchi-nyeo" is a slightly older woman (late twenties, early thirties) who takes advantage of financial support from her male partner.
 The use of the word "kimchi" is a way of saying that this is the stereotypical Korean woman, in the same way that kimchi is the stereotypical Korean dish.
 Middle-aged Korean women are targeted by the term "mam-chung", which "reduces a housewife/mother into a kind of idle and self-obsessed parasite who wastes money without appreciating her husband's struggle as he labors and sacrifices at his workplace, and does not do her own job of disciplining her child."
 Paired with these negative stereotypes, online Korean misogynists invented ideals for women to conform to.
 In contrast to the stereotypically Korean "gimchi-nyeo", they coined the term "rr" for Japanese women, who they believed to be models of submissiveness and traditional feminine values.
 These terms became normalized online and even spread to Korean mass media.
 For example, a large part of the popular song "Gangnam Style" parodied the stereotypes of the Doenjang girl.